Jasmine Sambac Absolute

-- Relieves minor aches and pains
+- Musculoskeletal: relieves minor aches and pains

-- Benefits sensitive skin
+- Skin: benefits sensitive skin

 - According to Tisserand & Young: Jasmine Sambac poses a low risk of skin sensitization and recommend a maximum dermal limit of 4%

-- Jasmine Sambac should not be used during pregnancy, but can be used during labor and delivery because it stimulates contractions.
+- Jasmine sambac should not be used during pregnancy, but can be used during labor and delivery because it stimulates contractions.